segarza/mac-yaesu/README.md

 flrig must have been manually launched and initially configured once per radio prior to enabling flrig in the user configurable settings.
 To manually launch flrig– Open terminal and type: open -a /Applications/flrig.app --args --config-dir ~/Documents/Yaesu/891 (or 991A)
 The folders ~/Documents/Yaesu/891 & ~/Documents/Yaesu/991A must be manually created by the user prior to running the above command.
+The script will update the corresponding flrig radio preferences with the correct device file (/dev/cu.SLAB_USBtoUARTx).

 flrig can also be installed with homebrew: brew install --cask flrig

 When enabled, the script will launch rigctld instance per radio.
+The FT-891 will be assigned port 4532 and the FT-991A will be assigned port 4533.